andreasKroepelin/polylux/book/src/dynamic/cover.md

 - images

 will not be affected by that.
-This makes the transparent mode only somewhat useful today.
+This makes the color mode only somewhat useful today.
 ([Relevant GitHub issue](https://github.com/andreasKroepelin/polylux/issues/17))